Ravipadu, Narasaraopet mandal: History

 There are many Hindu temples for Lord Rama, Shiva and other gods.
-It is said that many people from this village had fought for Nagarjuna sagar irrigation project.
-There are over 300 people living in US, UK, Italy and other countries for better fortunes and careers.
-Politically active members can be seen in TDP, Congress and Communist parties.
-There has been political differences between the people of two major political parties which usually trigger at the time of local body elections.
+It is said that many people from this village had fought for the Nagarjuna Sagar irrigation project.
+Over 300 people are living in the US, UK, Italy and other countries for better fortunes and careers.
+Politically active members can be seen in the TDP, Congress and Communist parties.
+There have been political differences between the people of the two major political parties which usually trigger at the time of local body elections.

-Christianity: per the findings collected over a period of two decades by various sources in private and government archives, the religion spread in to the village through a group of converted Christians originating from South Eastern regions of India; now known to be "Gandikota".
-It is believed that a large group of other groups (Reddy and Kapu) also converted to the religion during the downfall of Sri Krishna Devarya dynasty which was in invasion by then Muslim Sulthanates.
-Having close associations with the Christianity and colonial British rulers, these converted groups were well educated and hence had been considered for high positions in the British Colonial Rule.
+Christianity: per the findings collected over a period of two decades by various sources in private and government archives, the religion spread into the village through a group of converted Christians originating from the South Eastern regions of India, now known to be "Gandikota".
+It is believed that a large group of other groups (Reddy and Kapu) also converted to the religion during the downfall of the Sri Krishna Devarya dynasty which was invaded by then Muslim Sultanates.
+Having close associations with Christianity and colonial British rulers, these converted groups were well educated and hence had been considered for high positions in the British Colonial Rule.